Don’t Know your Crankshaft from your Jacking points? Read our Expert’s Jargon-Buster (Part 2)

 If a car’s registration plate begins with a Q this means it’s either a kit car, built with a load of off-the-shelf parts, or it wasn’t originally registered in the UK and its year of manufacture wasn’t known when it was registered.

-A system used by most electric vehicles that takes some of the power created when braking and uses it to help keep the battery charged.
+A system used by most electric vehicles that take some of the power created when braking and uses it to help keep the battery charged.

 A way to deliver more power by way of a compressor that is mechanically driven by the engine.